qwertie/home/misc/Atlas-Shrugged-summary.md

 > "We can't theorize about the future," cried Wesley Mouch, "[...]
 If you don't like it, do you have a better solution to offer?"

 > "Sure," said Rearden easily.
-"If it's production that you want, then get out of the way, junk all of your damn regulations, let Orren Boyle go broke, let me buy the plant of Associated Steel— and it will be pouring a thousand tons a day from every one of its sixty furnaces."
+"If it's production that you want, then get out of the way, junk all of your damn regulations, let Orren Boyle go broke, let me buy the plant of Associated Steel — and it will be pouring a thousand tons a day from every one of its sixty furnaces."

 > "Oh, but ... but we couldn't!" gasped Mouch.
 "That would be monopoly!"